Prunella (fairy tale): La bella Prezzemolina (Padova)

+La storia della Bella Parsemolina (Verona)

 In a Veronese tale first collected in 1891 from informant Caterina Marsilli with the title La storia della Bella Parsemolina or La storia della bella Prezzemolina ("The tale of Beautiful Prezzemolina"), a pregnant woman lives next to an old ortolana woman, and steals parsley from the latter's garden to eat, until one day the ortolana discovers her.
 The woman promises to give the ortolana her first child, when she is born.
 Time passes, and a girl is born, given the name Bella Prezzemolina.
 Whenever she goes to school, she passes by the ortolana's house, who tells her to remind her mother of what was promised.
-The ortolana then kidnapps Prezzemolina and takes the girl to her castle as servant, imposing difficult tasks on her.
+The ortolana then kidnaps Prezzemolina and takes the girl to her castle as servant, imposing difficult tasks on her.
 First, the girl is to wash and iron all of her clothes while the ortolana is away.
 Prezzemolina cries a bit, until the ortolana's son, Bel Giulio, offers his help: he takes out a wand and with a magic command fulfills the task for her.
 Next, the ortolana orders the girl to clean the entire house, since her son is getting married.
 Bel Giulio uses the wand again to help her.
 Thirdly, the ortolana says she will place three roosters in the stables (a red, a black and a white one), and Prezzemolina has to guess which one will crow.
 Bel Giulio advises her to stay by the door to his room, where he will be with his wife, and he will whisper her the correct answer.
 The ortolana asks outside the room which cock crowed, but Prezzemolina keeps quiet.
 She enters the room and kills someone in their bed, then goes to sleep.
 The next day, she wakes up to make breakfast for her son and his wife, and sees Bel Giulio with Prezzemolina.
 Realizing she killed the wrong person, the ortolana kills herself.
 Bel Giulio lives happily ever after with Prezzemolina.